pyrsia/pyrsia/.github/pull_request_template.md

 This section applies to code modifications, you may remove it otherwise.

 Make sure your Pull Request will pass the CI/CD pipeline.
-For a complete list of steps, check out the [developer workflow](https://github.com/pyrsia/pyrsia/blob/main/docs/community/get_involved/submit_pr.md)!
+For a complete list of steps, check out the [developer PR guidlines](https://github.com/pyrsia/pyrsia/blob/main/docs/community/get_involved/submit_pr.md)!

 -->